Jyns123/MachineLearning/README.md

 Implement two classification methods (e.g. logistic regression, SVM, KNN, decision trees and so on).
 Justify your decisions.

 Report the classification metrics: F-Score, Accuracy, Confusion Matrix.
 Analyze and discuss the results of each method.

+Dataset Description
+Files
+train.h5 - time series and labels for the training set test.h5 - time series for the testing set sample_submission.csv - the format for submission

+General
+ML Team
+Team Name
+This name will appear on your team's leaderboard position:

+Jynsordonez (You)
+Team Leader
+Mayra Ariana Medrano Juscamaita
+Member
+Jean Paul Cuzcano Ponce
+Member